AJG-2001/Data-Management/README.md

-Assignment A1 – ESG Paper: Who Should Have Access to Stored Communications?
+ESG Paper: Who Should Have Access to Stored Communications?

 📌 Project Overview